-The African Development Bank (AfDB) says the size of business and consumer expenditures in Africa will rise to $5.6 trillion in five years.
+The African Development Bank (AfDB) says the size of business and consumer expenditures in Africa will rise to $5.

 This is contained in a speech delivered by AfDB President, Akinwumi Adesina, at African Leadership Persons of the Year Investiture Ceremonies and Awards Gala night at Johannesburg, South Africa, on Saturday and was made available to the News Agency of Nigeria (NAN) yesterday.